pxtrickhoxng/project-mythiqa-backend/README.md

 1. Users register and authenticate using Clerk to begin writing.
 2. The frontend communicates with Springboot backend endpoints for managing user and story data.
-3. Structured data (e.g., user accounts, story metadata, permissions) is stored in PostgreSQL.
+3. Structured data (e.g., user accounts, story metadata, permissions), as well as chapter content and user story notes, are stored in PostgreSQL.
-4. Chapter content and other flexible story elements are stored and retrieved via DynamoDB.
-5. Media assets such as profile pictures and book covers are stored in AWS S3.
+4. Media assets such as profile pictures and book covers are stored in AWS S3 and retrieved via urls from the Postgres database.
-6. AI features for planning and ideation are delivered through integrations with the Google Gemini API.
+5. Users are provided with several built-in story planning solutions, tackling common problems in creative writing such as plot ideation, character creation, and worldbuilding.
+Authors may choose to leverage AI to aid with ideas and brainstorming.

 ---

 ## What I Learned

-- Designing hybrid cloud storage solutions combining relational and NoSQL databases for scalable full-stack applications.
+- Designing hybrid cloud storage solutions combining relational and object-storage databases for scalable full-stack applications.
-- Building modern server-rendered React apps with Next.js and Tailwind CSS for optimal UX and performance.
+- Building modern server-rendered apps with Next.js and Tailwind CSS for optimal UX and performance.
 - Developing RESTful APIs using Springboot and integrating complex cloud services (AWS RDS, S3).
-- Embedding AI capabilities via Google Gemini API to augment user creativity and content generation.
+- Combining Clerk's built in authentication and authorization features with Spring Security to ensure overall site security.

 ---